henrychris/obsidian-softwareeng/14-startup/QBall/Recurring Bookings.md

 	- **Consideration:** On the calendar, we should display DropIn bookings with a different color  to distinguish them from standard customer-attached bookings.
 6. The "First Booking" Conflict
 	- **The Problem:** When creating a new recurring series, the current Handler logic checks for conflicts for the very first booking instance.
 But what if the first slot is free, but the second one (next week) is booked?
-	- **Solution:** the Handler (create/update booking) should perform a "dry run" conflict check for at least a few future periods (e.g., the next 4 occurrences or 1 month's worth).
-If any conflicts are found in this initial check, the entire creation request should be rejected upfront with a clear error message.
-This provides a much better user experience than creating the series and then having it fail silently in the background a week later.
+	- **Solution:** the Handler (create/update booking) should perform a "dry run" conflict check for the entire 6 month period.
+		- Before touching the database, create a helper function.
+This function will take the `RecurrenceInfo` (start date, end date, frequency, days of week) and the venue's timezone.
+It will generate a list of all potential (`StartDateTimeUtc`, `EndDateTimeUtc`) tuples for the entire 6-month period.
+This list exists only in your application's memory.
+		- With the list of potential time slots, build one Entity Framework query.
+The query will find any booking in the database that overlaps with any of the time slots generated in Step 1.
+		- Execute the query.
+If the query returns any results (i.e., Count > 0), the dry run has failed.
+Reject the request and return a 409 Conflict error, listing the first few conflicting dates to the user.
 ## Updating Existing Bookings
 A user can do multiple things when updating a booking:
 1. Update the booking as normal.
 This is what we currently support